NCKU monitoring the health of aquatic ecosystems-國立成功大學永續發展SDGs

 NCKU monitoring the health of aquatic ecosystems

-The Hydraulic Laboratory, accredited by the Environmental Protection Administration (EPA), conducts soil and water quality testing, including groundwater and seawater.
-The team has developed an automatic real-time water quality monitoring system to reduce manual sampling efforts and provide early warnings.
-The lab also performs hydrological and groundwater surveys, aiming to detect contamination early and prevent its spread.
+NCKU’s Hydraulic Laboratory, accredited by the Environmental Protection Administration (EPA), strengthens these efforts through rigorous soil and water quality testing, including groundwater and seawater analysis.
+The lab has developed an automatic real-time water quality monitoring system that reduces manual sampling and enables early warning of potential problems.
+In addition, its hydrological and groundwater surveys focus on detecting contamination at an early stage and preventing its spread, thereby protecting environmental quality and contributing to sustainable development.

 1. NCKU's 'Soil and Water Remediation and Resource Recycling International Workshop' and 'International Conference on Sustainable Water Environment' will be held on the 28th, aiming to lead the Asia-Pacific region in the sustainable utilization of soil and water resources.